Find a Bicycle Lock Online

 Things like street signs often have only one bolt and can easily be removed and your bike with its secure lock is easily slipped off.
 Insecure poles and parking meters usually aren't a good idea either because they're easily removed.
 If you're learning how to lock a bike look for sturdy structures that are not easily removable.
 If it would take you a long time to remove the structure, it would take a thief a long time to remove the structure.

-- Remove and take with you anything that is removable from the bike, like lights, water bottles, saddle bags, etc. If you can easily remove the item in a few seconds, so could a thief.
+- Remove and take with you anything removable from the bike, like lights, water bottles, saddle bags, etc. If you can easily remove the item in a few seconds, so could a thief.

 - Invest in a quality U-lock.
-If you travel by bicycle ever day to the same place, like work, you may want to consider leaving your U-Lock locked to whatever you normally lock your bike to if it is big and bulky or heavy and you don't want to transport it everywhere you go.
-If you choose to do this, you may wan to invest in a smaller, lighter U-lock or cable lock for really quick errands or emergencies.
+If you travel by bicycle every day to the same place, like work, you may want to consider leaving your U-Lock locked to whatever you normally lock your bike to if it is big and bulky or heavy and you don't want to transport it everywhere you go.
+If you choose to do this, you may want to invest in a smaller, lighter U-lock or cable lock for really quick errands or emergencies.

 - If you don't know how to lock a bike, it's important to understand where to place a U-lock.
 A U-lock should go around the rear rim and tire, somewhere inside the rear triangle of the frame.
 There is no need to loop it around the seat tube as well because the wheel cannot be pulled through the rear triangle.